palemre/rap-project-h2-t1/readme.md

 ## Features

-:sparkles: Own logo and favicon.
+:sparkles: Own logo and favicon.<br>
-:sparkles: Vinyl preload.
+:sparkles: Vinyl preload.<br>
-:sparkles: Headhphone animation.
+:sparkles: Headhphone animation.<br>
-:sparkles: Scroll down call to action animation.
+:sparkles: Scroll down call to action animation.<br>
-:sparkles: 4 category per music type animation.
+:sparkles: 4 category per music type animation.<br>
-:sparkles: Interactive filling timeline for each music type with larger clickable area for better ergonomics.
+:sparkles: Interactive filling timeline for each music type with larger clickable area for better ergonomics.<br>
 :sparkles: Interactive fixed vertical dots for navigation inside a music type.
-Works with up/down arrow keys.
+Works with up/down arrow keys.<br>
-:sparkles: Fullscreen hamburger menu for navigation between music types and access to about box.
+:sparkles: Fullscreen hamburger menu for navigation between music types and access to about box.<br>
-:sparkles: Back in time effect between different music types for describing history of rap.
+:sparkles: Back in time effect between different music types for describing history of rap.<br>
 :sparkles: Mixed music playing at the background for each music type.
 Mix's composed by songs of 30 sec and choosen by ourself.

 ## Built With